koaning/simsity/README.md

 # Let's use embetter for embeddings
-from embetter.text import SentenceEncoder
+from embetter.text import SentenceEncoder encoder = SentenceEncoder()

-# Create the (scikit-learn compatible) encoder
-encoder = SentenceEncoder()

-# Make an index and use it.
+# Populate the ANN vector index and use it.
 index = create_index(recipes, encoder)
 texts, dists = index.query("pork")
 ```